potluck/cs183b-bootstrap/_courses/lec18/index.md

 genius_script: //tech.genius.com/songs/528982/embed.js
 readings:
   - link: <a href="http://www.bothsidesofthetable.com/2010/01/21/how-to-work-with-lawyers-at-a-startup/">How to Work with Lawyers at a Startup</a> by Mark Suster
-  - link: <a href="http://www.startupcompanylawyer.com/">Startup Company Lawyer</a> by Yorim Taku
+  - link: <a href="http://www.startupcompanylawyer.com/">Startup Company Lawyer</a> by Yokum Taku
   - link: Useful resources - <a href="http://clerky.com">clerky.com</a>, <a href="http://zenpayroll.com">zenpayroll.com</a>, <a href="http://zenefits.com">zenefits.com</a>
 discussion_forum: https://startupclass.co/lecture/83472/112014-mechanics--legal-finance-hr-etcbrbkirsty-nathoo-and-carolynn-levyb-ipartners-y-combinatori----
 video_link: //www.youtube.com/embed/EHzvmyMJEK4